✨ Evidence-based guide

 7 Balance and Flow Exercises for Seniors + Free PDF

-Image note: Some illustrations used in this article may be AI-generated or AI-enhanced for educational purposes.
+Image Note: Some illustrations used in this article may be AI-generated or AI-enhanced for educational and illustrative purposes.

 Discover balance and flow exercises for seniors with simple daily exercises to improve stability and coordination and prevent falls.
 Includes free printable routine.
 Balance and Flow for Seniors: The Complete Guide to Moving Safely After 60